flexcompute-readthedocs/Flow360Documentation/docs/source/capabilities/userDefinedDynamics.rst

 .. literalinclude:: alphaController.json
    :linenos:

-The complete configuration file can be downloaded here: `Flow360AlphaController.json <https://simcloud-public-1.s3.amazonaws.com/alphaController/Flow360AlphaController.json.config>`_
+The complete case configuration file can be downloaded here: `Flow360.json <https://simcloud-public-1.s3.amazonaws.com/alphaController/Flow360.json>`_.

 Some of the parameters are dicussed in more detail here: